boltex/leointeg/README.md

 2 way synchronisation of leo's output files and vscode's explorer & 'normal mode' of operation.

-Go-to appropriate line in generated files.
+Error lookup, or breakpoints cycling with automatic go-to line in generated file's nodes and body position, in the outline itself.
 (Reproducing xcc-nodes behaviour see http://xccnode.sourceforge.net/)

 File generating 'at' nodes that show their derived line number instead of the body-pane's line number (Also reproducing xcc-nodes behaviour)